davidgrier/math/README.md

     * **aziavg**: Averages a two-dimensional data set over angles.
-    * **azistd**: Computes the standard deviation relative to the mean of a two-dimensional data set, averaged over angles, as a function of radial distance from the center.
+    * **azistd**: Computes the standard deviation relative to the mean of a two-dimensional data set, averaged over angles, as a function of radial distance from a specified center.
+    * **azimed**: Computes the median over angles, as a function of radial distance from a specified center.
     * **savgol2D**: Generates two-dimensional Savitzky-Golay smoothing
 and derivative kernels.
     * **zerocrossings**: Computes the coordinates of the zero crossings